Murfreesboro, Tennessee: Arts

 The Murfreesboro Center for the Arts, close to the Square, entertains with a variety of exhibits, theatre arts, concerts, dances, and magic shows.
 Murfreesboro Little Theatre has provided the community with popular and alternative forms of theatre arts since 1962.

-Murfreesboro's International FolkFest began in 1982 and is held annually during the second week in June.
+Murfreesboro's International FolkFest began in 1982, and is held annually during the second week in June.
 Groups from countries spanning the globe participate in the festival, performing traditional songs and dances while attired in regional apparel.

 Museums

 The Discovery Center at Murfree Spring is a nature center and interactive museum focusing on children and families.
 The facility includes 20 acre of wetlands with a variety of animals.

 Bradley Academy Museum contains collectibles and exhibits of the first school in Rutherford County.
 This school was later renovated to become the only African American school in Murfreesboro, which closed in 1955.

-The Stones River National Battlefield is a national park which memorializes the Battle of Stones River, which took place during the American Civil War during December 31, 1862, to January 3, 1863.
+The Stones River National Battlefield is a national park that memorializes the Battle of Stones River, which took place during the American Civil War during December 31, 1862, to January 3, 1863.
 The grounds include a museum, a national cemetery, monuments, and the remains of a large earthen fortification called Fortress Rosecrans.

 Oaklands Historic House Museum is a 19th-century mansion which became involved in the Civil War.
 It was occupied as a residence until the 1950s, after which it was purchased by the City of Murfreesboro and renovated into a museum by the Oaklands Association.

 Earth Experience: The Middle Tennessee Museum of Natural History is the only natural history museum in Middle Tennessee.
 The museum opened in September 2014 and features more than 2,000 items on display, including a complete replica Tyrannosaurus rex skeleton.